ThatDezKnightGuy/tetreggle/readme.md

 1. B/W mode
 1. Colourblind mode
 1. Tile counter for tetronimo generation
     - This is for the peggle integration
 1. Multiple piece drop
 1. Pause
 1. Render on single `canvas`
     - This requires deeper understanding of the `canvas` environment

 ### Tetris: Known bugs

 1. Swapping in `O` and `I` blocks can clip a block through the edge of the board and it will get trapped on rerender
     - Need to check the rotation and reposition the piece `x` position so it's not clipping

 ----

 ## Peggle

-TBC
+This is based on some basic interactions from [this codesandbox instance from xodial](https://codesandbox.io/s/7m8u6).
+The board generation logic, and the class-based movement logic is inspired, but based on motion equations.

 ----